-Our journey starts with a drive to Koto, is a little village on the crossroads of the main Annapurna circuit trail and the trail into the Nar Phu valleys.
-We take them off the beaten track route via a deep narrow river valley; North of the Annapurna range.
+Our journey starts with a drive to Koto, a little village on the crossroads of the main Annapurna circuit trail and the trail into the Nar Phu valleys.
+We go off the beaten track via a deep narrow river valley; north of the Annapurna range.

 From Ngawal, We drive to Besisahar where we stop for the night.
 We continue our overland journey the following day all the way to Kathmandu.